JoinColony/colonyNetwork/docs/_TLDR_Reputation.md

 In the Colony Protocol, **reputation** is a number that quantifies a particular individual’s influence, calculated from the sum of work that has been completed within the colony.

-Every Colony has its own **native token** which complements reputation.
+Every Colony has its own **internal token** which complements reputation.
 Tokens, when earned as a task payout, create reputation for the recipient.

 The Reputation System in Colony is a tool for governance in a decentralized context: It allows for members of an organization to have different amounts of influence over the organization, without the use of a management hierarchy or frequent voting.